 - Is your son, daughter, grandchild, stepchild or adopted child; younger sibling, step-sibling, half-sibling, or their descendent; or a foster child placed with you by a government agency.

-- Lived with you for more than half of 2021.
+- Lives with you for more than half of the year.

-- Did not provide over half of their own support for 2021.
+- Does not provide over half of their own support during the year.